Neonatal hypoxic-ischaemic encephalopathy (HIE) is the result of a global hypoxic-ischaemic brain injury in a term neonate, usually after asphyxia.

 CT is the least sensitive modality for evaluation of HIE because of poor parenchymal contrast resolution in the neonatal brain due to the high water content of the parenchyma and high protein content of the CSF.

-Is the most sensitive and specific imaging technique for examining infants with suspected hypoxic-ischemic brain injury.
+MRI is the most sensitive and specific imaging technique for examining infants with suspected hypoxic-ischemic brain injury.
 Conventional sequences can help exclude other causes of encephalopathy such as haemorrhage, cerebral infarction, neoplasms, or congenital malformations.

 Treatment and prognosis